-Alongside an incredible line-up of events during the February half term, each year Norwich Science Festival also presents a Learning Programme for schools - bringing all the wonder and joys of science to primary schools across Norwich and Norfolk.
+Alongside an incredible line-up of events during the February half term, each year Norwich Science Festival also presents a Learning Programme for schools - bringing all the wonder and joys of science to primary pupils across Norwich and Norfolk.

 In the Spring term 2025, Norwich Science Festival toured a play for primary schools, with support from Norfolk Community Foundation, Dudgeon Offshore Wind Farm and Alan Boswell Group Charitable Trust.
 The interactive science play, suitable for KS1 and KS2 audiences, explored topics such as healthy food choices and nutrition, whilst introducing some of the latest cutting-edge food science stories from the Norwich Research Park.